 Picture this: Your friend invited you over for a BBQ.
 The event started at 5pm, it’s now approaching 7pm and it’s so dark you can’t differentiate a burger from a sliced tomato.
 It’s cold, dribbling with rain, and the kids are getting bored.
 You’re sitting on an uncomfortable step; all the other seating was taken.
-There are dead flies in your drink and you are covered in bug bites.
+There are dead flies in your drink and you’re covered in bug bites.
 Doesn’t sound like fun, does it?

 Hosting a BBQ can be challenging.
 There are so many aspects to consider that don’t involve cooking on the barby.
 A guest’s experience of the event has got to be considered when planning the perfect BBQ, from comfort to entertainment, to pure aesthetic satisfaction.
-We’ve comprised some of our favourite ideas for spicing up your outdoor dinner.
+We’ve gathered together some of our favourite ideas for spicing up your outdoor dinner.

 The great thing about a BBQ is that the relaxed atmosphere means you don’t have to stress that all of your outside furniture doesn’t match.
 A mix-matched and laid back vibe can be perfect for a BBQ.
 Try these tricks to get your guests feeling chill and enjoying their surroundings.